kubeshop/testkube/docs/executor-cypress.md

 })
 ```

-## Creating `testkube` test script
+## Creating `testkube` test

-Now we need to create Testkube test script from this example (we need to pass repo, branch, path where project exists - in case of mono repo, name and type)
+Now we need to create Testkube test from this example (we need to pass repo, branch, path where project exists - in case of mono repo, name and type)

 ```sh
 kubectl testkube tests create --uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch main --git-path examples --name kubeshop-cypress --type cypress/project
 ```

-We can check that script is created with:
+We can check that test is created with:

 ```sh
 kubectl get scripts